 Located in Huntersville, 20 minutes north of Uptown Charlotte near the shores of Lake Norman, Birkdale Village is patterned after the architecture of a quaint New England coastal town.
 With a combination of stores and residences, plus dining, a movie theater and a robust special events calendar, Birkdale is unlike any other shopping destination in the area.
 Lunch at Dressler’s Restaurant is highly recommended.
 The creative eatery also has a location at Metropolitan, where you’ll end your day in Queen City style.

 Situated in Charlotte’s bustling Midtown, Metropolitan is another posh combination of shopping, dining and residences.
 Metropolitan’s West Elm is a unique home furnishings shop featuring global materials with natural and urban influences.
 Along with the aforementioned Dressler’s, Pisces Sushi Bar & Lounge is a light, yet vibrant, choice for dinner.
-Nearby, in Uptown, The Ritz-Carlton, Charlotte, and Aloft Uptown at the EpiCentre are two appropriately upscale spots to rest your shopping-weary feet for the night.
+Nearby in Uptown, The Ritz-Carlton, Charlotte, and Aloft Uptown at the EpiCentre are two appropriately upscale spots to rest your shopping-weary feet for the night.

 Day 3: Spending in the Mountains

 If you still have a bit of energy left in you, head to Biltmore Village, the charming European-styled outdoor village conceived by George Vanderbilt as a planned community for Biltmore Estate workers.
 Now a contemporary shopping destination filled with national retailers and one-of-a-kind independent shops, Biltmore Village is the perfect ending to your shopping extravaganza.
-Book a room at the eclectic and luxuriously modern Grand Bohemian Hotel, or the more intimate Biltmore Village Inn B&B. Put on your new party dress or stylish new tie and celebrate your new finds over a delectable dinner at Corner Kitchen, housed in an old house in the heart of Biltmore Village.
+Book a room at the eclectic and luxuriously modern Grand Bohemian Hotel, or the more intimate Biltmore Village Inn B&B. Put on your new party dress or stylish new tie and celebrate your finds over a delectable dinner at Corner Kitchen, located in an old house in the heart of Biltmore Village.